-(Guest post by Eric, from the personal finance blog Narrow Bridge Finance)
+(Guest article by Eric Rosenberg, from the personal finance blog Personal Profitability!)

 Anyone who has hit the dating circuit over the last few years knows that it is a bit of a jungle out there.
 Gone are the days when the only things that mattered are your sweet car and ripped biceps.
 The days when women found your bad boy attitude a turn-on are a memory.
 The truth of the matter is, now high credit scores are sexy.

 By now, most of us know what goes into a credit score.
 We know that they are important for credit cards and mortgages, and we have even wondered if they matter if we plan to live a debt free lifestyle.

 Well, let me tell you something.
 THEY DO MATTER!